Orbifold Chern classes inequalities and applications: Introduction

+Here, by a variety of general type, we mean a normal variety whose resolution has a big canonical bundle.

-We remark that a stronger statement is claimed in \cite{LuMi} since above inequalities are stated under the much weaker assumption that $K_X+D$ is pseudoeffective.
-Unfortunately, the proof seems not to be complete.
+We remark that---in the smooth setting---a stronger version of Theorems~\ref{thm:LV1} and~\ref{thm:BabyPositiveC2} has been claimed in~\cite{LuMi}, where the authors establish these results under the weaker assumption that $(K_X+D)$ is pseudoeffective.
+Unfortunately the arguments in~\cite{LuMi} are not complete.
+We refer to Remark~\ref{rem:LMProblems} for a detailed discussion of these problems.